Asthma and smoking

 - ask people not to smoke near your children or near your baby;

-- direct visitors who want to smoke to the ashtray you have placed outside for their use;
+- direct visitors who want to smoke to an outdoor ashtray;

 - avoid being in smoky environments; and